pnnl/hexwatershed/paper.md

 # Statement of need

 Watershed delineation is the first and yet most critical step in watershed hydrology simulations.
-Currently, this process requires a raster digital elevation model (DEM) dataset as input, which is based on the square grids.
+Currently, this process requires a raster digital elevation model (DEM) dataset as input, which is based on the square grids [@Tarboton1991].
 From now on, we will use "traditional methods" to represent all the numerical methods based on square grids unless otherwise stated.

 Recent study demonstrates that watershed delineation on hexagon grids has several advantages compared with the traditional methods:

 * It represents adjacency uniformly because it has only one type of connectivity [@DeSousa2006].
 * It elminates the island effect and diagonal travel path issues, which often occur in the traditional method [@Johnston2009].
-* It can be applied at continental to global scale using a digital global grid system (DGGS) to provide better sphere coverage.
+* It can be applied at continental to global scale using a digital global grid system (DGGS) to provide better sphere coverage [@Sahr2019].

 Because of the dependency of hydrologic processes on watershed characteristics, hexagon grids based watershed hydrology simulations will be improved.

-Besides, hexagon grids provide an opportunity in coupling hydrologic models with oceanic models because the latter are usually based on unstructured meshes.
+Besides, hexagon grids provide an opportunity in coupling hydrologic models with oceanic models because the latter are usually based on unstructured meshes [@Ringler2013].

-Despite these advantages and practical needs, such a software specifically designed for watershed delineation on the hexagon grids is not available.
+Despite these advantages and practical needs, such a software specifically designed for watershed delineation on the hexagon grids is not available [@Liao2020].
+In this study, we developed the HexWatershed model, a watershed delineation model based on hexagon mesh grid.

 # Algorithms and implementation